LitingKu/SpaCCI/docs/SpaCCI_tutorial_3.md

 Finally we run the local analysis on the whole slide with specifying `specific_LR_pair`.

+**NOTE:** Local analysis aim to find the localized interaction hotspots, if you find the result are unable to show the hotspots, you could adjust the `neighborhood_radius` to make it larger.

     # local analysis
     result_local <- run_SpaCCI(gene_spot_expression_dataframe = gene_spot_df,
                                spot_cell_proportion_dataframe = cell_prop_df,